14 stunning places to go in Monaco (2026 travel guide)

 Monaco might be small – just over 2 square kilometres – but there’s plenty to see and do.
 A long weekend (three to four days) is ideal for exploring Monaco’s main attractions, enjoying a bit of leisure time by the sea, and indulging in some fine dining.

-Most people visit Monaco for the day – which is what we did.
-It’s enough time to see all the main highlights from the outside, but if you want to go inside then you’ll need to stay longer.
+If you want to go inside attractions like the Prince’s Palace or attend an evening performance, staying overnight makes sense.
 Monaco isn’t cheap though, so staying over might be outside of your budget – instead, you could consider staying overnight in Nice or Villefranche sur Mer and returning the next day.

 Where should you stay in Monaco?

 Also consider staying overnight in Nice or Villefranche sur Mer (just factor in the cost of extra train travel if doing so).
+You’ll get far more choice.

 How do you get to Monaco?